optimade-maker: Automated generation of interoperable materials APIs from static datasets: Results

 \subsection{\om{} toolkit}

 The \om{} toolkit is developed as a Python package which enables the automated creation of OPTIMADE APIs from a range of structural data formats and associated material properties.
 The toolkit can be used as a Python library or via the \texttt{optimake} command line interface (CLI) tool.
-The primary features provided by the toolkit include: 1) specification of a simple configuration file (in YAML format) that describes the raw data and makes it parsable for the toolkit; 2) conversion of the raw data into the standard OPTIMADE JSON Lines file format, which was developed as a part of this work, and is now part of the official specification since v1.3.0; 3) serving an OPTIMADE API directly from a raw data archive or from an OPTIMADE JSON Lines file using the reference server implementation from \texttt{optimade-python-tools} \cite{evans_optimade-python-tools_2021}.
+The primary features provided by the toolkit include: 1) specification of a simple YAML (YAML Ain’t Markup Language) configuration file that describes the raw data and makes it parsable for the toolkit; 2) conversion of the raw data into the standard OPTIMADE JSON Lines file format, based on JavaScript Object Notation (JSON), which was developed as part of this work and is now part of the official specification since v1.3.0; 3) serving an OPTIMADE API directly from a raw data archive or from an OPTIMADE JSON Lines file using the reference server implementation from \texttt{optimade-python-tools} \cite{evans_optimade-python-tools_2021}.

 In a typical \om{} workflow, the user provides a collection of raw files describing atomistic structures, possibly in an archive file (e.g., a ZIP file), and optionally, any associated properties for these. \om{} assigns each structure a unique identifier based on its path and file name (see \cref{sec:ids}), and the property files can reference either the identifier or the full path.
 To make this data parsable by \om{}, an \texttt{optimade.yaml} configuration file is provided, describing the locations of files, and defining the relevant property metadata.
 After this setup, the CLI can be used to convert the data into a standardised OPTIMADE representation and start the API.
+A step-by-step, beginner-friendly tutorial demonstrating this workflow is available in the project repository, providing a guided introduction for new users.

 A schematic overview of a concrete use case is shown in \cref{fig:optimake}.
 In this example, the structures are packaged in a ZIP archive (\texttt{structures.zip}) containing multiple Crystallographic Information Files (CIFs) \cite{hallCrystallographicInformationFile1991,bernsteinSpecificationCrystallographicInformation2016}, together with a Comma-Separated Values (CSV) file (\texttt{properties.csv}) that includes, for each structure, an identifier and a property value -- the floating-point total energy per atom.
 Using this configuration, the \texttt{optimake convert} CLI command can convert the raw data into the standard OPTIMADE JSON Lines format, e.g., for archival purposes.
 The \texttt{optimake serve} command directly serves an OPTIMADE API from the raw data.
 By default, the \texttt{serve} command starts the API locally (on \texttt{localhost}), where it is immediately available for OPTIMADE-compliant queries by client applications allowing for search across any of the standardised OPTIMADE fields and any extra properties defined in the YAML configuration file.